firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/regexp-replace.md

 Matches a pattern in the input string and replaces all matched portions with the specified replacement.

+If any of the arguments to these functions is `NULL`, the return value is `NULL`.

 ```sql
 REGEXP_REPLACE_ALL(<input>, <pattern>, <replacement>)
 ```